Bonapartenykus: Postcrania

 Unlike Patagonykus, the pubic shaft of Bonapartenykus is more compressed towards the sides and narrower from front to back.
 As in derived alvarezsaurids, the pubic shaft lacks the caudal sulcus for the ischial articulation.
 The distal end of the pubic shaft possesses a small ridge on its cranial margin, which is absent in more derived alvarezsaurids, but shows a distal pubic boot on the pubis.
 The pubic boot appears to be rounded in side view on the rear margin.
 A small portion of the right ilium is preserved.
 The pubic pedicle is compressed towards the middle and sides.
 The pubic pedicle is also strongly fused with the pubis, which is a characteristic unique among alvarezsaurids, along with a reduced cuppedicus fossa.
 The cuppedicus fossa is shallow and elongate with a low, wide, and smooth ridge being present above it.
 The femoral head was separated from the greater trochanter by a cleft as indicated by the base of the cranial trochanter.
 The femoral head was similar in general size and proportions to Patagonykus.
 In lateral view, a large, sculptured bulge is present on the femur, which may correspond to muscle attachment points.
 The tibia is very short and robust, while the tibial shaft is bowed towards the sides.
 Towards the sides of the base of the cnemial crest, a small bump is present and the distal end is strongly scraped by friction or erosion.

 Classification

-Agnolin et al. (2012) originally placed Bonapartenykus within Alvarezsauridae, within the clade Patagonykinae as sister taxon to Patagonykus.
-Makovicky, Apesteguía and Gianechini (2012) found it to be in a polytomy with Alnashetri, Patagonykus, and a clade containing more deeply nested taxa such as Linhenykus, Mononykus and Albinykus.
-However, Xu et al. (2018) positioned it as a basal Alvarezsauroidea, sister taxon to Patagonykus and Achillesaurus, which was also recovered by Fowler et al. (2020).
-Bonapartenykus has also been recovered as sister taxon to Patagonykus and Alvarezsauridae by Qin et al. (2019), and sister taxon to only Patagonykus outside of Alvarezsauridae by Averianov & Lopatin (2022a) and Averianov & Lopatin (2022b).
+In their phylogenetic analyses, Agnolin et al. (2012) originally placed Bonapartenykus within Alvarezsauridae, within the clade Patagonykinae as sister taxon to Patagonykus.
+Other analyses by Averianov & Lopatin in 2022 similarly recovered it as the sister taxon to Patagonykus, albeit outside of Alvarezsauridae.
+However, Xu et al. (2018) and subsequent analyses using their dataset recovered it as a non-alvarezsaurid alvarezsauroid, more basal than Patagonykus and Achillesaurus.

-A phylogenetic analysis conducted by Fowler et al. (2020) is reproduced below.

-The results of an earlier analysis by Agnolin et al. (2012) are reproduced below.
+In their 2025 description of bones they referred to Bonapartenykus, Meso et al. recovered it as a patagonykine within the Alvarezsauridae, similar to the initial description by Agnolin et al. (2012).
+Their results are displayed in the cladogram below: